 Raikoke Volcano resides on a small, egg-shaped island on Russia’s Kamchatka Peninsula.
 For nearly a century, the Kuril Islands’ quiet volcano has rested in its isolated environment – a dormant period that came to a close on June 22 much to the chagrin of satellites and astronauts aboard the International Space Station (ISS).

-The dramatic eruption was captured around 4am local time on June 21 when a thick plume of brown volcanic ash and gases shot up towards Earth’s atmosphere form its 700-meter-wide (2,300 feet) crater.
+The dramatic eruption was captured around 4am local time on June 21 when a thick plume of brown volcanic ash and gases shot up towards Earth’s atmosphere from its 700-meter-wide (2,300 feet) crater.

 “What a spectacular image.
 It reminds me of the classic Sarychev Peak astronaut photograph of an eruption in the Kurils from about 10 years ago,” said volcanologist Simon Carn in a NASA statement.
 “The ring of white puffy clouds at the base of the column might be a sign of ambient air being drawn into the column and the condensation of water vapor.
 Or it could be a rising plume from [the] interaction between magma and seawater because Raikoke is a small island and flows likely entered the water.”